What is disability discrimination?

 What is Discrimination arising from disability?

-If a disabled student is treated unfavourably because of their disability and you:
+This is when a disabled student is treated less favourably because of their disability and you:

 - Put them at a disadvantage

 - You cannot justify the treatment by demonstrating that it is a means of achieving a legitimate aim.

 Example 1: A student who has dyslexia often asks questions over and over when asked to complete seminar tasks and this results in other students becoming distracted.
 As a result of this questioning, the tutor requests that the student does not attend seminars in future, and there is no consideration of reasonable adjustments which may be put into place to meet the needs of the student.
 Unless this treatment by the seminar tutor can be justified, this is discrimination arising from disability.

 Example 2: A disabled student is rejected from a module because of behaviour resulting from their disability

 If the University can show that they did not know that the student was disabled and that the behaviour was a result of their disability and could not reasonably have been expected to know that the student had the disability, then this does not amount to discrimination arising from disability.
 However, if the University was aware of the student's disability, then this may be considered as discrimination arising from disability.